 Alpha Testing: Acceptance testing performed by the customer in a controlled environment at the developer's site.
 The software is used by the customer in a setting approximating the target environment with the developer observing and recording errors and usage problems.

 Boundary Value: (1) A data value that corresponds to a minimum or maximum input, internal, or output value specified for a system or component.
-(2) A value which lies at, or just inside or just outside a specified range of valid input and output values.
+(2) A value that lies at, or just inside or just outside a specified range of valid input and output values.

 Boundary Value Analysis: A selection technique in which test data are chosen to lie along "boundaries" of the input domain [or output range] classes, data structures, procedure parameters, etc. Choices often include maximum, minimum, and trivial values or parameters.